-If you were to try to simply create an app quickly from idea to launch, you might be lucky enough to be successful, but the chances are you’d flop without that vital involvement of the target user.
+If you were to try to simply create an app quickly from idea to launch, you might be lucky enough to be successful, but the chances are you’d flop without the vital involvement of the target user.

 #1.
-Devise a test plan
+Devise a User Test Plan

 - Research questions

 - Usability testing method